Video Captioning Basics: Best Practices for Compliance and Video Performance The following video captioning basics…

 Good question… On September 22, 2016, the FCC published a final ruling on the quality requirements for closed captioning, making video programmers and content owners directly responsible for providing evidence to the FCC.
 This action was created to ensure and confirm that their content meets the best in accuracy standards.
 As noted by the committee, video captioning is intended to “replicate the hearing listeners’ aural experience.”
 The ruling states that captions must be highly accurate to provide a full experiential auditory reality.

-What does 99% accuracy level include?
+What does the highest accuracy level include?